newism/craft3-fields/README.md

 Some things to do, and ideas for potential features:

+* Split out each field into it's own plugin.
+Keep this plugin as a single composer file which pulls all felds in
 * Address validation / Geo-coding on submission
 * Display address as text in field with option to "Edit" to reduce size of field in UI
 * Update commerceguys/addressing when next stable version is released